 Believe it or not, there is a correct way to load a backpack; something most hikers find out the hard way while suffering from all sorts of uncomfortable backpack related pains out on the trail.

 The first thing you should consider when packing a bug out bag, hiking pack, or any bag that you’re going to be carrying for any length of time is pack weight.
-While it’s tempting to cram your pack full of every piece of gear you can get your hands on; once out on the trail, you’re going to quickly realize the importance of light hiking.
+While it’s tempting to cram your pack full of every piece of gear you can get your hands on; once out on the trail, you’re going to realize the importance of light hiking quickly.

 Considering Pack Weight